askap-vast/vast-pipeline/CONTRIBUTING.md

 Solutions to such scenario:

 If you don't mind losing all the data in your database just follow the [Reset the database](#reset-the-database) instructions to drop all the data.
-But if you want to keep your data, you have to fix these changes by trying running `makemigrations` and `migrate`.
+But if you want to keep your data, you have to fix these changes by trying to run `makemigrations` and `migrate`.
 But ideally you should follow the following steps:

 1. Identify the previous commit before pulling the changes (when your migration and model files were working):